What is Service-Learning?

 Students' Frequently Asked Questions

 Your service should be completed with a nonprofit, educational, social services, or governmental organization during the course of the semester.
-The SL Office has partners across the state of New Jersey, but if we do not have a site in your region of interest, we will work to find you an appropriate site in that area.
+The SCCESL has partners across the state of New Jersey, but if we do not have a site in your region of interest, we will work to find you an appropriate site in that area.
 You may also suggest specific organizations with whom you are already affiliated.

 One of the goals of Service-Learning is to open up new learning and volunteering opportunities to students, so we encourage students to think about working with new organizations whenever possible.
 However, you may request permission to serve in a place with which you are already affiliated, assuming that you will be able to link your service with your academic work in an appropriate way.